WHAT TO EXPECT DURING WORSHIP

 There will be one diaconate member on each end of the pew and they will gradually make their way down the sanctuary.

-When they get to your row, they will first pass you the bread.
-Pass the bread down the row (the two plates of bread will meet somewhere in the middle) and then pass the bread back down the pew the way it came.
+When they get to your row, they will pass a plate with plastic cups that contain a wafer and grape juice (the two plates of bread will meet somewhere in the middle) and then pass the plates back down the pew the way it came.

-As the bread makes its way back, serve the person next to you.
-Then they will take the bread and serve the person next to them.
-Do this until the bread returns to the diaconate member.
+As the plate makes its way back, serve the person next to you.
+Then they will take the plate and serve the person next to them.
+Do this until the plate returns to the diaconate member.

-You may drink the juice whenever you are ready.
-Some people drink it right away.
-Others prefer to say a little prayer before drinking the juice.
+You may eat the wafer and drink the juice whenever you are ready.
+Some people do it right away.
+Others prefer to say a little prayer before eating the wafer and drinking the juice.
 Either way is fine.